wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 If a client has the address registration mechanism enabled, it SHOULD include this option in all Option Request options that it sends.

-A server which is configured to support the address registration mechanism MUST include this option in Reply messages.
+A server which is configured to support the address registration mechanism MUST include this option in Advertise and Reply messages if the client message it is replying to contained this option in the Option Request option.

 ## DHCPv6 Address Registration Request Message